Maheshwar5/K8S-Operations/06-Sets/replicaset_Notes.md

 * Service is attaching to Pod based on Labels.
 * Similarly, ReplicaSet also understand which Pod to scale, based on the Labels.

-Example yaml:
-apiVersion: apps/v1
-kind: ReplicaSet
-metadata:
-  name: nginx
-  labels:
-    app: nginx
-    tier: frontend
-spec:
-  # modify replicas according to your case
-  replicas: 3
-  selector:
-    matchLabels: # This sis the syntax, ReplicaSet uses to find which Pod should be scaled and maintain.
-      tier: frontend
-  template: # This is Pod template.
-Labels are related to Pod.
-    metadata:
-      labels:
-        tier: frontend
-    spec:
-      containers:
-      - name: nginx
-        image: nginx